- Extradition Institute

 Which criminals are not extradited by countries that have extradition agreements?

-Countries with extradition procedures typically do not extradite criminals under certain conditions, which include the following:
+Countries with extradition procedures typically the United States countries do not refuse extradition extradite criminals under certain conditions, a few countries which include the following:

-The offence for which extradition is sought is considered to be political or related to politics in the requesting country.
+The offence for which extradition is sought is considered to be political or related to the politics of the requesting country.

-- The request for extradition was made with the aim of prosecuting or punishing the individual on the basis of their race, religion, nationality, or political beliefs, or the situation of such an individual may be worsened for these reasons.
+- The extradition request was made to prosecute or punish the individual based on their race, religion, nationality, or political beliefs, or the situation of such an individual may be worsened for these reasons.

 - The criminal is a citizen of the country in which the request is being made;